bitcoin-sv-specs/brfc-merchantapi/README.md

 Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiJzcGVjaWFsdXNlciIsIm5iZiI6MTU5OTQ5NDc4OSwiZXhwIjoxNjg1ODk0Nzg5LCJpYXQiOjE1OTk0OTQ3ODksImlzcyI6Imh0dHA6Ly9teXNpdGUuY29tIiwiYXVkIjoibWVyY2hhbnRfYXBpIn0.xbtwEKdbGv1AasXe_QYsmb5sURyrcr-812cX-Ps98Yk

 ```
-Now anyone `specialuser` using this token will offered special fee rates when uploaded.
-The special fees needs to be uploaded through admin interface
+Now any `specialuser` using this token will be offered special fee rates when uploaded.
+The special fees needs to be uploaded through admin interface.

 To validate a token, you can use `validate` command:
 ```console